joeneb24/Project-1/README.md

 ![image](https://user-images.githubusercontent.com/123125444/224272426-d439f3d5-ba4b-4ea9-8904-8fdbf315454f.png)

 # Analyzing and Predicting Store Products Sales
-Many times it is hard to tell if a certain product is going to sell at the expect price or quantity.
-This information is vital in knowing what products need to be reworked or change in product placement.
+Many times it is hard to tell if a certain product is going to sell at the expected price or quantity.
+This information is vital in knowing what products need to be reworked or changed in product placement.
 All of these factors account for the overall success in a business that is selling items on shelves.

 # Data Dictionary
 ![image](https://user-images.githubusercontent.com/123125444/224272935-fd34b7d7-3de0-4ef0-9091-5241bb8c7258.png)